 Later, numerous freight and stage routes ambled through the City of Rocks connecting Kelton, Utah and what would become Boise, Idaho.

 After 1850 the area became part of Utah Territory, and in 1872 the Idaho-Utah boundary survey placed the City of Rocks in Idaho Territory.

 With the completion of the transcontinental railroad in 1869, the overland wagon routes began to be used less often, with the exception of regional supply routes.
 John Halley’s stage route connected the railroad at Kelton, Utah with Idaho’s mining activities in Boise which supplied much of the early economic development of Idaho.
 A stage station was set up near the junction of the old California Trail and the Salt Lake Alternate.

 In the late 19th century, homesteaders began to filter into the City of Rocks area, practicing dryland farming and ranching.
 Farming declined drastically during the drought years of the 1920s and 1930s, but ranching survived, continuing even yet today.

 The area’s long history, coupled with beautiful scenery and recreational opportunities led to its designation as the City of Rocks National Reserve on November 18, 1988.

-Today, recreational activities abound including hiking, wildlife viewing, camping, backpacking, cross country skiing, and horseback riding.
-The City of Rocks is also known to be one of the finest technical rock climbing sites anywhere in the world, with 100-300 foot spires providing the climbing opportunities.
+Today, recreational activities abound including hiking, wildlife viewing, camping, backpacking, cross-country skiing, and horseback riding.
+The City of Rocks is also known to be one of the finest technical rock climbing sites anywhere in the world, with 100-300 foot spires providing climbing opportunities.